 FIRE through Crisis - 5 steps to Financial Freedom through a Recession

-FIRE or FI/RE is a relatively new Personal Finance phenomenon primarily sweeping through the Millennials generation.
-The goal is simple.
+FIRE is a Personal Finance phenomenon with a simple goal.
 Become Financially Independent and maybe even Retire Early... say, by age 35.

-You might be more interested in the last step of the plan: How I Created a Forex, Crypto, Stocks and Options trading Bot that makes retirement possible at Age 35, which I'll post next week.
+You might be more interested in the last step of the plan: How I Created a Forex, Crypto, Stocks and Options trading Bot that makes retirement possible at Age 35

 But it takes a few more steps along the way before you can utilize a trading bot, or any other form of high-yield investment, to the point that can get you to FI/RE.